EVERSE-ResearchSoftware/RSQKit/pages/tasks/creating_good_readme.md

 #### Contribution

-Research software should be a collaborative effort, so a mechanism to allow other researchers to collaborate with the project is needed.
+Research software works best as a collaborative effort, so describe the mechanism you use to let others contribute.
-In this section, you can describe how this mechanism is.
 For example, if you want to add a new feature, you can create a pull request to integrate this new feature.

 #### Acknowledgements